 Away With The Steiners

-The Hooker Valley Track: New Zealand’s best family friendly day walk?
+The Hooker Valley Track: New Zealand’s Best Family Friendly Day Walk?

 Walking the Hooker Valley Track with kids is a great choice for a family-friendly day hike in the South Island.

-Walking the Hooker Valley Track with kids is a great choice.
-It is often argued to be the South Island’s most scenic and family-friendly day hike.
-The whole trail takes around 3 to 4 hours and includes two glacier lakes, frozen icebergs, three suspension bridges and incredible views of Mount Cook covered in snow.
-That’s a pretty good haul of highlights for a half day hike!
+The whole trail takes around 3 to 4 hours.
+It includes two glacier lakes, frozen icebergs, three suspension bridges – and incredible views of Mount Cook covered in snow.
+That’s a pretty good haul of highlights for a half-day hike!

 If you are looking for an easy walk for the whole family – with spectacular scenery – I recommend the Hooker Valley Track.
+Here is everything you need to know to plan a fantastic adventure.

-Walking the Hooker Valley Track with kids.
+Walking the New Zealand Hooker Valley Track with kids.

 The first of three suspension bridges on the track to Hooker Lake.

-About the Hooker Valley track
+Walking the Hooker Valley Track

-The track is often advertised as New Zealand’s best half day walk, and I agree.
-The pathway is well-maintained and reasonably flat.
+For the entire walk, the pathway is well-maintained and reasonably flat.
 The trail follows the river up the sacred Tapuni area of the Hooker Valley, and is a combination of boardwalks, bridges and tidy gravel track.

 The first of the three suspension bridges crosses the Hooker River with impressive views of Muller Lake.
 This is where we started to hear the rumble of avalanches in the distance on Mount Sefton!